• Home

 Can I use homemade eggnog?

-If your homemade version is thinner or more custardy, reduce the amount in the cheesecake layer by a tablespoon or so to keep the filling from getting too loose.
+Sure.
+As long as your homemade eggnog is full-fat and has a similar consistency to the store-bought version, it will work here.
+If your homemade version is thinner or more custardy, reduce the amount in the cheesecake layer by a tablespoon or so to prevent the filling from becoming too loose.

 My cheesecake layer has lumps in it.
 What happened?